Kenny McCormick: Role in South Park

 Kenny attends South Park Elementary as part of Mr. Garrison's fourth-grade class.
 During the first 58 episodes, Kenny and the other main child characters were in the third grade.
 Kenny comes from a poor, dysfunctional household, presided over by his alcoholic, unemployed father, Stuart McCormick.
 His mother Carol McCormick has a job washing dishes at Olive Garden.
 Kenny has an older brother named Kevin.
 He also has a younger sister who is shown with his family in the season nine episode "Best Friends Forever", but does not reappear until the 15th season episode "The Poor Kid", where her name is revealed to be Karen, whom he loves unconditionally.
-Kenny is friends with Stan Marsh, Kyle Broflovski, Eric Cartman, and Leopold "Butters" Scotch.
+Kenny is friends with Stan Marsh, Kyle Broflovski, Eric Cartman, and Leopold "Butters" Stotch.
 Kenny is regularly teased for living in poverty, particularly by Cartman.

+The character gained popularity from a running gag during the first five seasons of the series, whereby Kenny would suffer an excruciating and gruesome yet comical death before returning alive and well in the next with little or no explanation.
+Stan would frequently use the catchphrase "Oh my god!
+They killed Kenny!", followed by Kyle exclaiming "You bastard(s)!".
+Since the sixth season in 2002, the practice of killing Kenny has been seldom used by the show's creators.
+Various episodes have set up the gag, sometimes presenting alternate explanations for Kenny's unacknowledged reappearances.

 Kenny's superhero alter ego, Mysterion, first appeared in the season 13 episode "The Coon", as a rival to Eric Cartman's eponymous supervillain alter ego.
 He unmasks himself at the end of the episode, but his identity is left intentionally ambiguous to the viewer.
-He is not revealed to be Kenny until the season 14 episode "Mysterion Rises", the character's third appearance as part of a three-part story arc.
+He is not revealed to be Kenny until his third appearance, in the season 14 episode "Mysterion Rises".